datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 Let's try to create that heatmap and 3D surface plot.

 *** =instructions
-Create two interactive plots using the volcano data set:
+Create two interactive plots using the volcano dataset:

 - For one the `type` of trace is a `heatmap`.
 - For the other `surface` since we also want to see a 3D representation.